 Galvanized Rigid Steel (GRC):

-Approved for indoor and outdoor applications, GRC is made from steel and is traditionally found in industrial and commercial applications, GRC has been a long-time industry standard and benefits from impressive impact resistance, as well as UV-stability and the ability to protect from EMI (electromagnetic interference).
-Unfortunately, its heavy weight and poor field handling make GRC particularly expensive to install and it can be highly susceptible to corrosion.
-GRC’s conductivity makes it susceptible to fault conditions in which the conduit and wire may weld together.
+Approved for indoor and outdoor applications, GRC is made from steel and is traditionally found in industrial and commercial applications, GRC has been a longtime industry standard and benefits from impressive impact resistance, as well as UV stability and the ability to protect from EMI (electromagnetic interference).
+Unfortunately, its heavy weight and poor field handling make GRC particularly expensive to install and susceptible to corrosion.
+GRC’s conductivity makes it prone to fault conditions in which the conduit and wire may weld together.

 Intermediate Metal Conduit (IMC):